 Organisation Description:

 FOPP exists to recruit and train volunteers to help in various departments within the prison.
 Being a limited company, FOPP is managed by a Board of Directors, one of whom is designated as Chair of the Board.
+Currently, this is on a bi-monthly rolling basis.

 When Required: